vince-lam/vince-lam.github.io/_posts/2023-11-08-openai-dev-day.md

 ### Enriched World Knowledge and Modalities

 * **Better World Knowledge**: GPT-4 and GPT-3.5 now possesses knowledge up to April 2023 (previous cut-off date was September 2021), with a commitment to more frequent updates.
-* **Integrated Retrieval**: The model can now leverage external documents or databases, enriching its responses with a broader knowledge base.
+* **Integrated Retrieval**: Models can now leverage external documents or databases, enriching its responses with a broader knowledge base.
 * **Vision and Voice Integration**: Following the release of DALL-E 3 for image generation, GPT-4 now accepts visual inputs, such as enhancing a headshot to a professional level, and includes a text-to-speech (TTS) model with six realistic voices.
 This leap forward will be interesting to compare with HuggingFace's [distil-whisper](https://huggingface.co/distil-whisper) TTS model in terms of transcription speed and accuracy.

 ### Customization and Legal Assurance